-This type of comb is best to use when you are going fo a more sculpted hair look or perhaps the wet hair look.
+- Fine-toothed combs This type of comb is best to use when you are going fo a more sculpted hair look or perhaps the wet hair look.

 Argan oil will protect your hair from damage.
 Packed with Vitamin E, essential fatty acids, Sterols and numerous antioxidants, the oil helps repair, renew and revitalise damaged hair.